Stocks: Smooth Sailing

 Some risks are inherent to sailing and racing, some are due to local factors and some are dynamic, for example, the weather, sea state and tidal currents.
 Consequently the risk assessment should be considered also dynamic and re-reviewed when conditions change.”

---Dalgety Bay Sailing Club
+- Dalgety Bay Sailing Club

 Whether it’s sailing or investing, I couldn’t have said it better myself.
 Stay long and enjoy the smooth sailing.
 But avoid complacency and plan ahead, for both sailing and investing are risky endeavors to be certain.